DRK-512/Intro-to-CS-courses/README.md

 # Java_Projects
-Here I will be putting the code used in my cs courses at kettering univeristy
+Here I will be putting code examples/excersices I did when reading Java Illuminated Third Edition by Julia Anderson and Herve Franceschi.